-From Dan on May 8th, 2008 in Window Replacement
+From Margaret Everton on May 08, 2008 in Window Replacement

 There are several types of window frames to choose.
 The type of material used to manufacture a window frame not only affects the physical traits of the window, such as size, weight, and strength, but also is vital to its energy efficiency.
 Common frame types are aluminum, vinyl, and wood.
 But you will also find composite and even fiberglass.